 I was the first Republican President.

 I created the first federal income tax.
-It was a graduated tax based on ability to pay . . . → Read More: What would Lincoln say about Occupy Wall Street?
+It was a graduated tax based on ability to pay that required the wealthiest to pay their . . . → Read More: What would Lincoln say about Occupy Wall Street?

 Occupy Springfield will serve a notice of eviction on the Illinois Capitol Building.
 It will be read during an “Occupy Your State Capital” rally, October 29, 1:00pm.